xhayper/COTL_API/README.md

 A BepInEx plugin made for modder to easily interact with [`Cult of the Lamb`](https://store.steampowered.com/app/1313140/Cult_of_the_Lamb) game

+## NOTE

+This project is still in alpha, and stuff can changed without any notice!

 ## Contribution

 ### How can you help?